vijaymathew/vijaymathew.github.io/books/info/chapter_10.md

 Implementation margin: 10 dB

 Thermal noise floor (20 MHz): -101.0 dBm
-Required Rx power: -53.9 dBm
+Required Rx power: -69.1 dBm
-Required Tx power: 58.5 dBm = 707946 mW
+Required Tx power: 31.4 dBm = 1370 mW

 Step 3: MIMO enhancement

-  1×1 MIMO: 30.1 dB SNR/stream, 707946.1 mW/antenna, 707946.1 mW total
+  1×1 MIMO: 14.9 dB SNR/stream, 1370.2 mW/antenna, 1370.2 mW total
-  2×2 MIMO: 15.1 dB SNR/stream, 86.7 mW/antenna, 173.4 mW total
+  2×2 MIMO: 6.7 dB SNR/stream, 205.8 mW/antenna, 411.7 mW total
-  4×4 MIMO: 7.5 dB SNR/stream, 3.6 mW/antenna, 14.5 mW total
+  4×4 MIMO: 1.4 dB SNR/stream, 60.9 mW/antenna, 243.7 mW total

 Conclusion:
-  Single antenna: feasible at moderate power
+  Single antenna: feasible, but power-hungry
   MIMO reduces per-antenna SNR requirement, trading antenna count for transmit power
 ```

 The numbers reveal exactly why MIMO is so important.
-A single-antenna link needs 708 watts — impossible for any portable device.
-A 4×4 MIMO system achieves the same throughput with just 14.5 milliwatts total, because each stream only needs to carry a quarter of the load and therefore needs dramatically less SNR.
-This is not a consequence of MIMO magic — it is Shannon-Hartley applied four times in parallel.
+A single-antenna link is theoretically possible here, but it needs about 1.37 watts of transmit power in this idealized model — far too high for most battery-powered devices.
+A 4×4 MIMO system brings that down to about 244 milliwatts total by splitting the load across four spatial streams, each of which needs much less SNR.
+This is not MIMO magic — it is Shannon-Hartley applied four times in parallel.

 ---